ceballos-alberto/NeRF-3D/INSTALL.md

     `pip install -r requirements.txt`

-For convenience you can execute all the steps described above using the installation script that has been provided:
+5. For convenience you can execute all the steps described above using the installation script that has been provided

 `chmod +x install.sh`

 `./install.sh`